 I think/know I am transgender and I am studying/working at the University of Auckland.
 What resources are there for me?

-This document and the work of Trans On Campus is all about trying to make the University a place where transgender people and other gender diverse people can safely pursue higher education.
+This web page and the work of Trans On Campus is all about trying to make the University a place where transgender people and other gender-diverse people can safely pursue higher education.
 Trans On Campus is a support network, social group and advocacy group for gender diverse students and staff.
 Email us at: email@example.com.

 Also see the below section, “What administrative processes can a trans student follow to be safer?”

 There are a number of resources here at the University:

 - Trans On Campus is a support network, social group and advocacy group for gender diverse students and staff.
 We have created this web page, and we warmly invite you to join our group or email us with any questions or concerns: firstname.lastname@example.org